fal-works/p5js-templates/README.md

 - Running Prettier and ESLint automatically is enabeld by `.vscode/settings.json`.
 You might also have your own settings that globally apply to all of your projects, but the local ones will override the global ones.

+- By the way VS Code has also its own default formatter.
+In many cases Prettier might be more useful but sometimes you might rather prefer the default one.

 - Some templates require the command-line `npm run build` to be run for building the runnable sketch.
 Here you can use the shortcut keys `Ctrl`+`Shift`+`B` or `⇧⌘B` instead of manually typing and running the command.
 This is defined in the file `.vscode/tasks.json`.